History of Sega in Russia

 In 2000, NVT was appointed a distributor of Sega in Russia and CIS[94].
 Sega Dreamcast was presented in Russia on Comtek 2000 which took place from 17 to 21 April 2000.[95][96]
 Initially, Sega promised to localize games into Russian and distribute games in cheaper jewel cases (which PC games distributors like Buka done it from 1998), but this did not materialize due to hard situation of Sega around the world, so they stay with the idea of delivering games in European versions.
 On November 10, 2000, the distributor began pre-release selling of the console and promised its official release at the end of the year.[97]
 The consoles were supposed to be purchased in a few retailers like Noviy Disk, Game Land etc. Unfortunately, larger plans for the sale and its marketing were not implemented after NVT got information from Sega that they were ending production of the console on January 31, 2001 and stopping shipments of the Dreamcast to Russia and CIS.

-Even before that, there were imports of the Sega 128-bit console, first from Japan, then from the US, next from Europe, and the last one being the most widespread, costing $350 in around May 2000.[96]
-The end of 2000 was marked by a boom for DC consoles in the CIS countries, which was related to the mass distribution of Russified versions of games (pirated ones).[97]
+Even before that, there were imports of the Sega 128-bit console, first from Japan, then from the US, next from Europe, and the last one being the most widespread, costing $350 in around May 2000.[98]
+The end of 2000 was marked by a boom for DC consoles in the CIS countries, which was related to the mass distribution of Russified versions of games (pirated ones).[99]
 With the popularity of the console, several local distributors decided to buy official consoles directly from Sega and sell them on their own.
 It happened in 2001–2002 when Big Ben Interactive became a distributor in Western Europe.
-Local distributors bought consoles cheaply from them and began to distribute Dreamcast along with self made instructions in Russian with the price of $159.[98]
-Despite the failure of Dreamcast in the world, in the CIS countries the console was well received and could be bought easily with games even in 2003 and 2004 for max 4000 RUB.[99]
-Some specialized stores had this console and games for sale until 2007.
+Local distributors bought consoles cheaply from them and began to distribute Dreamcast along with self made instructions in Russian with the price of $159.[100]
+Despite the failure of Dreamcast in the world, in the CIS countries the console was well received and could be bought easily with games even in 2003 and 2004 for max 4000 RUB.[101]
+One of the reasons for such state was the late release of PlayStation 2 in the CIS region, which took place in November 2002, and the console itself remained quite expensive for the average resident for a long time.
+The Dreamcast, which at that time offered similar graphics, with Russified games and the ability to play movies (such accessories were sold) for a lower price, was a much better choice.
+With PS2 price dropping, the first releases of Russian translations, the lack of new games for DC and stocks running out, Sega's console began to decline, although the most specialized video stores in Russia had this console and games for sale until 2007.

 The Dreamcast's popularity in Russia was caused, as in the case of the Mega Drive, by piracy.
 When the first bootleg games appeared, they only had a box translated into Russian, but after time, translations of entire games into native languages became more and more popular.
 These were versions with subtitles and a translated interface, but some games also had versions with full Russian dubbing.
 The games were distributed with custom-made packaging and distributed through wholesalers in Russia and CIS countries.
 There is a list of known companies that translated and sold pirate games:

-The pirates also released a few additional programs such as emulators of other consoles like Game Boy or Mega Drive[100], Internet Media Disk or VCD Player.
+The pirates also released a few additional programs such as emulators of other consoles like Game Boy or Mega Drive[102], Internet Media Disk or VCD Player.
 A major contribution to the creation of unofficial accessories was made by Simba's Video Games, which created devices like Memory Card (Simba's), CD Loader or Nexus.
-Their store sold a official Dreamcast console with bootleg games and they themselves advertised their website called Dreamarena.ru where visitors could learn for example how to run the internet on the console using telephone lines or the Dreamcast Web Browser.
+Their store sold a official Dreamcast console with bootleg games and advertised their website called Dreamarena.ru (Russian version of Dream Arena[103][104]) where visitors could learn for example how to run the internet on the console using telephone lines or the Web Browser[105].
 They used the same name to promote series of book about the Dreamcast called DreamArena.
+Despite piracy, most games retained the ability to play online, although there were exceptions such as Quake III, in which users occasionally came across connection error[106].

 Several pirates came up with the idea of distributing movies for the Dreamcast console in special packages, translated into Russian.
 One of such company was videodisc.ru.